 John 20 (my favorite chapter in the New Testament!)

 *A careful reading suggests that everything we normally associate with Thursday actually occurred on Wednesday, and that Jesus actually spent two full nights in the tomb.
 If Passover occurred on Thursday that year, followed by the Sabbath, the women would have waited through two long nights, Passover plus the Sabbath, before they could anoint His body with burial ointments.
-This would fulfill the prophecy that He would spend three full days in the tomb.
+This would fulfill the prophecy that the Messiah would spend three full days in the tomb.

 Jo Ann Skousen is the author of Matriarchs of the Messiah: Valiant Women in the Lineage of Jesus Christ, which offers a bold new look at the remarkable women who are direct ancestors of Jesus Christ through his mortal mother, Mary.
 The book is available on Amazon and Deseret Bookstores.
 Personalized autographed copies can be purchased at http://www.matriarchsofthemessiah.com/buy-the-book/